bustle/sammie/README.md

 `-e, --environment`: An environment name to deploy.
 Defaults to "development".
 `-p, --parameters`: A list of parameters to override in your template.
 `-s, --stack-name`: Option to override the auto-generated environment stack name.
 `--s3-bucket`: S3 bucket where code is uploaded.
-Defaults to Parameters.bucketName in template.
+Defaults to Parameters.bucketName in template which is generated for you.
 `--s3-prefix`: S3 path prefix added to the packaged code file.
 Defaults to stackName/year.

 ---